Vaitae/fetal_distress_detection/README.md

 # Fetal Distress Detection

-This repository contains all the files related to my final year bachelor's project.
+This repository contains the file related to my final year bachelor's project.
 The project focuses on analyzing the CTU-CHB Intrapartum Cardiotocography (CTG) dataset for predictive modeling.

 ## Content